DrFahdSiddiqui/DFITAnalysis-Qt/README.md

 ## How to Use

 ### Download
-For Windows 7 to 10, download all files located in release/win32.
+For Windows 7 to 10, download and unzip [this file]https://github.com/DrFahdSiddiqui/DFITAnalysis-Qt/raw/master/release/PSDFITAnalysisWin32.zip file located release/win32.
 Run PSDFITAnlaysis.exe.

 ### Workflow